dsprenkels/randombytes/README.md

 the implementation is highly platform-dependent.
 For example we use `getrandom` on Linux and `arc4random` on BSD systems.

+### What if the OS's random generator is bad?

+If you are dealing with an OS that has a compromised random generator you are out of luck.
+The reason why you cannot generate high quality random data from userspace is that userspace is made so that everything is too deterministic.
+A secure random generator needs a good source of entropy, such as 2.4 GHz noise or the user's mouse movements.
+Collecting these kinds of events only works well when working on the lowest level.

 ## Questions

 ### It does not compile on my platform!